Static Caravan Winter Care

 To avoid minor claims for damage to soft furnishings and other items from damp and cold, ensure that there is adequate ventilation.
 Blocked air vents can cause damage to fridges, wardrobes, curtains and bedding and sofa areas.
 Make sure that all areas are spotless, and doors wedged open to aid circulation.
 And finally, if there are other people using your van, leave a checklist of things to do and not to do to avoid any unnecessary damage or accidents.

-Disconnect the battery or if you have an isolation switch use that.
+Disconnect the battery or if you have an isolation switch, use that.
 We also as an added precaution we recommend disconnecting all plugs and making sure all appliances are in the off position.
 Be prepared for a flat battery on return, or bring it home and give a charge before next ready to use.

 Shut all gas valves and as an added precaution remove the regulators.
 Fit caps to any open pipework.
 Check with your policy if it is acceptable to store the gas cylinder indoors with the caravan.
 The best advice is not to store together.
 The best place for gas cylinders is outside in an open space away from heat or direct sunlight

 If you are an owner of a classic campervan you probably are well aware of the steps to take to keep the body work in pristine condition.
 You may decide to store the caravan inside during the winter months, which is the best option.
 Either way you will need to clean thoroughly with a good quality caravan cleaner.
 After cleaning and when dry, apply a wax coating.
-Additional covering with a material that will breath, this will give that added protection.
+Additional covering with a material that is breathable, this will give that added protection.

 The toilet should be drained and cleaned.
 Cleaning is best achieved by flushing water through the system.
 Next, remove the water tank and give it a good cleaning.
 The blades that seal the toilet should be oiled.